-NGSS capitalizes on the synergy with CCSS for English language arts and literacy and for mathematics.
+The NGSS capitalize on the synergy with the CCSS for English language arts and literacy and for mathematics.
 The standards across the three subject areas share common shifts to focus on core concepts and practices that build coherently across K-12.
-The scientific and engineering practices (e.g., argumentation from evidence) in NGSS share commonalities with those of CCSS for English language arts and for mathematics (see Figure 1).
-Furthermore, CCSS for literacy requires strong content knowledge, informational texts, and text complexity across subject areas, including science.
-In a similar manner, NGSS makes connections to CCSS.
+Scientific and engineering practices in the NGSS (e.g., argumentation from evidence) share commonalities with those of the CCSS for English language arts and for mathematics (see Figure 1).
+Furthermore, the CCSS for literacy require strong content knowledge, informational texts, and text complexity across subject areas, including science.
+In a similar manner, the NGSS make connections to the CCSS.
 Such synergy will help effective use of instructional time among English language arts, mathematics, and science.

 Human capital.
 While all students deserve access to highly qualified teachers, schools serving non-dominant student groups require the most effective teachers to enable students to overcome achievement gaps (Marx & Harris, 2006).
-NGSS requires science teachers who possess knowledge of disciplinary core ideas, scientific and engineering practices, and crosscutting concepts.
-For non-dominant student groups, teachers should also be able to connect science to students' home and community experiences as the students engage in NGSS.
+The NGSS require science teachers who possess knowledge of disciplinary core ideas, scientific and engineering practices, and crosscutting concepts.
+For non-dominant student groups, teachers should also be able to connect science to students' home and community experiences as the students engage in the NGSS.
 Such expectations present both opportunities and challenges to teacher preparation and professional development for urban or low-performing schools where non-dominant student groups tend to be concentrated.

 NGSS is built on continuity of learning progressions across grade levels.
 This presents both opportunities and challenges to students who are highly mobile or transient.
-On the one hand, the nationwide purview of NGSS may help these students by providing them with consistent standards among states, districts, and schools.
+On one hand, the nationwide purview of the NGSS may help these students by providing them with consistent standards among states, districts, and schools.
 On the other hand, this assumption may impede the ability of new immigrant students to catch up as they are unable to draw from a base of years of shared experiences.
 Likewise, students who miss school because of homelessness or other reasons for mobility may struggle to fill gaps in understanding.